Whyiest/Juice-Shop-Write-up/4-stars/allowlist_bypass.md

 - **Validate Full URL**: Implement comprehensive URL validation checks that consider the entire URL path and parameters, not just partial matches.
 - **Use More Robust Redirect Mechanisms**: Avoid relying solely on client-side checks for critical security functionalities like URL redirections.
-- **Regular Security Audits**: Conduct regular security audits and reviews of code and functionalities to catch potential bypass methods and strengthen the security posture of applications.

-This challenge underlines the importance of thorough testing and validation of security measures, especially in functionalities that involve redirections or other potentially exploitable behaviors.